Carpenters work mainly with wood to repair or install foundations, walls, roofs, windows and doors in buildings.

 Record number of carpenter apprentices but demand still strong

-The number of apprentice carpenters has grown steadily from 1,187 in 2009 to 4,592 in 2017.
-However, there are still not enough qualified carpenters to meet demand.
+The number of apprentice carpenters has grown steadily in recent years but there are still not enough qualified carpenters to meet demand.

 You can increase your chances of getting a carpentry apprenticeship if you have: